Hardwired-Neurons Language Processing Units as General-Purpose Cognitive Substrates: Introduction

-To fundamentally solve the limitation, we argue to push the specialization of LPU to the extreme.
-By physically hardwiring weight parameters into the LPU fabric, Hardwired-Neurons LPU (\uname{}) can achieve perfect architecture-model matching, zero parameter fetching overhead, and extreme computational efficiency from constants-arithmetic circuits.
+To fundamentally solve the limitation, we argue for pushing the specialization of LPU to the extreme.
+By physically hardwiring weight parameters into the LPU fabric, Hardwired LPU can achieve perfect architecture-model matching, zero parameter fetching overhead, and extreme computational efficiency from constants-arithmetic circuits.
 As one dominant pre-trained LLM can serve as a general-purpose cognitive substrate for a wide variety of tasks, the extreme specialization once considered too inflexible is transforming into a reasonable choice with huge potential benefits (Figure~\ref{fig:intro}).

-However, previous attempts on \uname{} would be stopped by the extraordinarily large scale of modern LLM.
-The most optimistic estimation on hardwiring \textsc{gpt-oss} 120\,B~\cite{openai_gpt_oss_2025} would require 176,000\,mm\textsuperscript{2} multiply-by-constant units (CMAC) array at 5\,nm technology.
-Unlike previous wafer-scale practices stepping a repeated lithographic pattern on the wafer, here the patterns are heterogeneous everywhere, because embedded weight parameters are different everywhere.
-The photomask sets valued over \emph{6 billion dollars}, rendering the straightforward implementation of \uname{} economically prohibitive.
+However, previous attempts on hardwiring would be stopped by the extraordinarily large scale of modern LLM.
+The most optimistic estimation on hardwiring \textsc{gpt-oss} 120\,B~\cite{openai_gpt_oss_2025} would require a 176,000\,mm\textsuperscript{2} constant-multiply-and-accumulate units (CMAC) array at 5\,nm technology.
+Unlike previous wafer-scale practices that step a repeated lithographic pattern on the wafer, here the patterns are heterogeneous everywhere, because embedded weight parameters are different everywhere.
+The photomask sets are valued at over \emph{6 billion dollars}, rendering the straightforward implementation of Hardwired LPU economically prohibitive.